FuturePortal/CIMonitor/docs/modules/led-strip.md

 ### Raspberry-pi

-You need to run either the `server` or `status-module-client` on a raspberry pi.
+You need to run either the `server` or `module-client` on a raspberry pi.
 Configure this module for the application running on the raspberry-pi.

 ### pi-blaster